Toronto Entertainment District: 2000s: Condo boom and population spike

 Festival Tower is a cultural centre, condominium, and headquarters for the Toronto International Film Festival.
 The building was one of several condos built in the area during Toronto's 2000s condo boom.

 In 2001, twenty-one-year-old local hospitality entrepreneur and former minor league hockey player Travis Agresti opened Inside at 218 Richmond Street West, a three-level nightclub that would become notable due to its association with the Raptors' basketball superstar Vince Carter who within two years decided to invest in the huge venue, becoming its co-owner.
 The two had reportedly met during late 1990s at nearby Fluid nightclub where Agresti worked as venue manager before deciding to launch his own nightlife venture down the street.
 Carter reportedly came to Inside's opening night and, liking what he saw, eventually decided to invest in the club.
 Though not involved in day-to-day running of the venue, Carter's high media profile nevertheless attracted a long list of visiting athletes, musicians, and entertainers to Inside throughout early-to-mid-2000s, such as Jason Kidd, Antawn Jamison, Barry Bonds, Prince, Nelly Furtado, NSYNC, Kanye West, Paris Hilton, Chris Rock, Jessica Alba, Elisha Cuthbert, etc. Even with Carter getting traded from the Raptors in late 2004, the club continued to thrive as a partnership between him and Agresti, expanding and opening additional lounges within the complex.
 However, the operation soured in the late 2000s due to the 2008 financial crisis and suddenly folded.
 By 2010, the space got turned into day care for the kids of employees working in the nearby Financial District.

 Simultaneously, all throughout the early 2000s, the Toronto condo boom began to transform the area.
-The abandoned warehouses began being turned into lofts, or demolished to make way for condominium towers.
+The abandoned warehouses began to be turned into lofts, or demolished to make way for condominium towers.
 The core of the Entertainment District had only 750 residents in 1996, but this had gone up to 7,500 by 2005.
 The crowds, noise, and occasional crime especially associated with the clubs caused conflict with the new homeowners.

 The trend of the area being turned into a residential neighbourhood continued even more rapidly in the second half of the decade.
 Nightclubs still opened, including the CiRCA superclub launching in October 2007 on John St. between Richmond West and Adelaide West inside the RioCan Hall (formerly Festival Hall), perhaps the most ambitious club ever in Toronto due to its sheer size of 53000 sqft and the money spent before opening.
 Further adding to its mystique was that the man behind it was Peter Gatien, legendary former New York City nightclub czar who had owned 1980s and 1990s hotspots such as The Limelight and Tunnel before being deported back to Canada.
 However, CiRCA's financial implosion less than 3 years after opening only served to underscore the neighbourhood's shift and was seen by many as the definitive symbol of the death of Toronto's clubland.